Do Diet Breaks Help Fat Loss? The Science of Metabolic Recovery

 Frequently Asked Questions

-Does reverse dieting boost metabolism permanently?
+Does reverse dieting permanently boost metabolism?

-How long should it last?
+How long should reverse dieting last?